Qix-/color-convert/README.md

 Simply get the property of the _from_ and _to_ conversion that you're looking for.

 All functions have a rounded and unrounded variant.
 By default, return values are rounded.
 To get the unrounded (raw) results, simply tack on `.raw` to the function.

+All 'from' functions have a hidden property called `.channels` that indicates the number of channels the function expects (not including alpha).

 ```js
 var convert = require('color-convert');